johndk/berkeley-ml-capstone/README.md

 1. **Model 1:** For a flight departing from JFK, ORD, or ATL, predict before pushback whether the flight departs at least 15 minutes late.
 2. **Model 2A:** For a flight arriving at JFK, ORD, or ATL, predict before pushback at the flight origin whether it arrives at least 15 minutes late.
 3. **Model 2B:** For a flight arriving at JFK, ORD, or ATL, predict immediately after pushback at the flight origin whether it arrives at least 15 minutes late, using the actual departure delay.
-4. **Stretch Model 2C:** For a flight arriving at JFK, ORD, or ATL, update the arrival-delay prediction immediately after takeoff at the flight origin, using the actual departure, taxi-out, and takeoff information.
+4. **Stretch Model 2C:** For a flight arriving at JFK, ORD, or ATL, predict immediately after takeoff at the flight origin whether it arrives at least 15 minutes late, using the actual departure, taxi-out, and takeoff information.

 The first two models use only information available before pushback.
 The third adds the actual departure time and departure delay.
 The stretch model adds information that becomes known at takeoff, including taxi-out time.